 In May 2003, various parties (all of which are residents or businesses of Colstrip, Montana) filed a consolidated complaint against the owners of the Colstrip Generating Project (Colstrip) in Montana District Court.
 Avista Corp. owns a 15 percent interest in units 3 and 4 of Colstrip, which is located in southeastern Montana.
 The plaintiffs allege damages to buildings as a result of rising ground water as well as damages from contaminated waters leaking from the lakes and ponds of Colstrip.
 The plaintiffs are seeking punitive damages, an order by the court to remove the lakes and ponds and the forfeiture of all profits earned from the generation of Colstrip.
-The Company is currently assessing the merits of this complaint and intends to work with the other owners of Colstrip in defense of this complaint.
+The Company intends to work with the other owners of Colstrip in defense of this complaint.